tunmsk/nextgen-facebook/readme.txt

 = 8.39.4-dev1 =

-(2017/01/27) Updated the default YouTube preview image name to maxresdefault.jpg and added a source query argument to preview image URLs (Pro version).
+(2017/01/27) Updated the default YouTube preview image name to maxresdefault.jpg and added a source query argument to the preview image URLs (Pro version).

 = 8.39.3-1 =